Ryamen861/Joop/README.md

+# JOOP
-# This repo is just a place where I try stuff to see if it works
+This repo is just a place where I try stuff to see if it works

 ## Features
 - a linked list